 - To reduce costs and maintain quality control, the guidelines allows lenders to continue using their own real estate appraisers, but there must be a firewall between the appraisers and the lenders, especially to prohibit lenders from setting price targets for the appraisals and not divulging how much the borrowers are seeking.

-- Appraisals must be made according to the rules of the Home Valuation Code of Conduct, which means, among other things, that mortgage brokers and real estate agents cannot order an appraisal directly, but must allow the lenders to use 3rd party appraisal management companies.
+- Appraisals must be made according to the rules of the Home Valuation Code of Conduct, meaning, among other things, that mortgage brokers and real estate agents cannot order an appraisal directly, but must allow the lenders to use 3rd party appraisal management companies.